Linux Mint on the Framework Laptop

 Battery

-computer to sleep before I went to bed (without me leaving the laptop
+sleeping.
+Putting the computer to sleep before I went to bed (without me leaving

 discussion.